POETSII/tinsel/README.md

 from which the scheduler will select the next thread, so does not burn CPU cycles.

-Increasing `LogThreadsPerCore` will increase the on-chip memory usage of the core but not the computational resource.
-The [DE5-NET](http://de5-net.terasic.com) has over 7MB of on-chip block RAM, allowing large numbers of threads if desired.

 A 9-stage pipeline is perhaps excessive but incurs little cost on FPGA, and there will be no shortage of program threads in the massively-parallel applications for which the machine is intended.